muratk3n/thirdwave/en/tweets/2020/week23f.md

 ---

 Yeah.
-Someone up the chain dropped the ball so we still study all of that up in this mot..f..ka.
+Someone up the chain dropped the ball here so we still study all of that up in this mot..f..ka.

 (2nd US Prez) John Adams: "I must study politics and war that my sons may have liberty to study mathematics and philosophy.
 My sons ought to